 Terpenes are plant chemicals that give plants a certain smell or taste.
 There are plenty of terpenes that you come in contact with on a regular basis.
 Some common ones include:

 - Linalool, main component of lavender

 - Eucalyptol, from eucalyptus and tea tree

 - Nerolidol, found in ginger and lemongrass

-So, that sharp and pleasant smell that hits you as you peel an orange, that’s caused by terpenes.
-The tea tree oil in your facial cleanser, that’s got terpenes in too.
-The interesting thing is, though, all the terpenes named above are also found in the cannabis plant, along with over 100 other compounds.
+That sharp and pleasant smell that hits you as you peel an orange: that’s caused by terpenes.
+The aromatic tea tree oil in your facial cleanser, that’s got terpenes in too.
+The interesting thing is, though, all of the terpene types named above are also found in the cannabis plant-- along with over 100 other compounds.

 - Limonene: elevates mood

 - Nerolidol: may enhance the effects of other compounds